 Abanotubani is one of Tbilisi’s most recognisable neighbourhoods, famous for the domed brick roofs of its subterranean bathhouses.
 Tbilisi actually earned its name from the natural hot springs that run under this part of the city, so these baths are a pretty important part of the area’s history.
 People used to congregate at the Abanotubani gorge (which still looks much the same as in this archive photo I found) to do their laundry.

 First, you’ll need to settle on a bath house and treatment type.
 There are dozens of spas in and around Abanotubani, most offering both public facilities and private rooms.
+Both public and private baths offer the same general treatment: an invigorating combination of hot and cold baths, a soapy scrub down (sometimes billed as a ‘massage’), and a sauna.
 We received a recommendation for King’s Bath, but in the end we went with family-run Gulo’s Thermal Spa because it was easy to book online.
 This blog lists some other popular options.

 On the afternoon of our appointment we left home early just in case we had trouble finding Gulo’s.
 Most of the spas have no signage (I still don’t understand why) and they all look identical from the outside.
 Thankfully, Gulo’s staff sent us detailed instructions about their location.
 We had no trouble finding the unmarked door.

-Despite being 20 minutes early, we were immediately ushered from the round reception area into the private room we had pre-booked.
+Despite being 20 minutes early for our appointment, we were immediately ushered from the round reception area into the private room we had pre-booked.
 We requested two big towels and a bar of soap for an additional cost.
 The lady who showed us to our room asked if we wanted a massage.
 We agreed.

 The room was split into two sections: the first part, a dry room with a big leather couch, had marble walls and beautiful tiled floors.
 This is where we prepared for our bath.
 The woman closed the door behind her but we were mindful not to lock it.
 We changed, hung up our clothes and put our bags on the couch.
 The second room, the wet room, was separated from the first by a glass door and even though it gets foggy, you can still keep a cursory eye on your stuff from the bath if you wish.
 (Remember, this is Tbilisi, one of the safest cities in the world.)